cardillan/mindcode/README.markdown

 ### Mindcode Syntax

-Please read the [syntax](doc/syntax/SYNTAX.markdown) document for the high-level information.
+Please read the [syntax](doc/syntax/SYNTAX.markdown) document for a complete description of Mindcode syntax.
 The samples in the `src/main/resources/samples` directory are compiled on every test run and are thus always up-to-date with the most-recent version of Mindcode.
 If you programmed in any high-level language, you should feel right at home.